remyd06/3.2-minitalk/README.md

 ![CLient sending his message with the server *PID*](https://i.imgur.com/VlBVSN5.png)

-The client tell you *Server succesfully received your message.* if is the case.
+The client tell you *Server succesfully received your message.* if it's the case.

 **3. Check if the server has succesfully received your message**